ceshine/ceshine-hugo/content/post/20220107-mpire-postgres-queries/index.md

     )
 ```

 That's it!
 The API is almost as simple as Joblib Parallel, but also much powerful and versatile.
-There's a lot more useful features in MPIRE, which you can find out in [their well-written documentation](https://slimmer-ai.github.io/mpire/index.html).
+There are a lot more useful features in MPIRE, which you can find out in [their well-written documentation](https://slimmer-ai.github.io/mpire/index.html).

 #### Alternative Solution